 The synthetic calculation of the DAS strain profile can be repeated with an arbitrary type of source.
-Here, we take the previously modeled source mechanism and rotate the strike and the dip angles of the fault plane to examine the radiation pattern registered on the synthetic DAS profile associated with the change of the fault plane orientation.
+Here we take the previously modeled source mechanism and rotate the strike and the dip angles of the fault plane to examine the radiation pattern registered on the synthetic DAS profile associated with the change of the fault plane orientation.

-Figure 7 compares the synthetic data before and after the counterclockwise 20° strike rotation around the z-axis.
-We can observe an overall change of the polarity patterns of the near-field strain and the far-field S strain toward the side to which the fault strike is reoriented.
-This is more clearly seen as we trace the polarity-flipping b)
+Figure 7 compares the synthetic data before and after the counterclockwise 20 degree strike rotation around the z axis.
+We can observe an overall change of the polarity patterns of both the near-field strain and the far-field S strain toward the side where the fault strike is re-oriented to.
+This is more clearly seen as we trace the polarity-flipping points (marked by arrows).
+For the nearfield term, all three flipping points (A, B, C in Figure 7a) move to the right (A', B', C' in Figure